VincentGvr/Workshops/Airflow/Airflow.md

 Airflow is an open-source platform to orchestrate and monitor batch-oriented workflows.
 It can run in any configurations, local laptop to distributed systems.
 Based on Python Code, it can execute tasks based on different components, like Python, Bash, Docker images in Kubernates Pods ...

+API = Application Programming Interface.
+It is a developped interface as a service, to connect computers/programs together, in opposition with user interfaces.
+It is not necessarly a web API (such as REST API), that means that the API is available via Internet (privately or publically).

 # 1 Airflow versus pipelines in Fabric

 It is a workflow as code approach that enables flexible framework.
 As it is developed in Python, it enables :